 Our postgraduate course will provide you with the opportunities to apply the clinical theory, practice and associated research in the provision of dental implantology within the primary care setting.
 This course focuses on contemporary practice, teaching evidence-based principles and systems to ensure an optimal outcome for the patient and practitioner.

 Course Programme.
 180 Credits

-Complete 5 Clinical days – supervised clinical practice.
-You will assess and plan appropriate treatment for patients; Includes; case assessment and treatment planning, including use of radiographic stents and CBCT.
+Module Clinical Implantology A series of approx 14 lectures and hands-on knowledge modules and approx 15 days supervised clinical practice.
+You will assess and plan appropriate treatment for patients.
+Includes: case assessment and treatment planning including use of radiographic stents and CBCT.

 Comprehensive course content delivered part-time for the busy general practitioner